etclabscore/classic-geth-supervisor.sh/README.md

 0 directories, 2 files
 ```

-The data directory generated will look something like this:
+The data directory will look something like this:

 ```sh
 $ tree .classic-geth-supervisor/